funkaoshi/s.vs.tpk/characters/index.md

  * \[4e, 2013\] Thom, Level 3 Invoker.
  * [\[B/X D&D, 2012--2014\] Maria][maria], the Neutral Level 1 Rune Knight of Baroviania.
 Killed by a purple worm puking up acid.

+All the characters I played back in high school and grade school are lost to history.
+They will be missed.

 [maria]: /characters/maria/
 [theotorman]: /characters/theotorman/
 [greggor]: /characters/greggor/